 - Can I Settle My Workers Comp Claim?

 - Can I Get Fired For Filing a Workers Comp Case?

 - How Does Retirement Affect My Workers Comp Claim?

 - Ohio Workers Compensation Rates

+For many years, it was thought that malpractice was confined strictly to the world of doctors and hospitals.
+But an attorney enters a sacred trust as well, and if your attorney has been negligent in his or her duty, you may have a legitimate cause for grievance and payout.
 Suing an attorney for malpractice is becoming more common.
-For years, many people thought malpractice was confined to the world of doctors and hospitals.
-But an attorney enters a sacred trust as well, and if your attorney has been negligent in his or her duty, you may have a legitimate cause for grievance and payout.
 That said, attorneys usually know how to defend themselves from lawsuits, so it is essential to understand the rules and how they apply.